Michigan Waterfowl Stamp Program

 The Michigan Duck Hunters Association (MDHA) coordinates the Michigan waterfowl stamp program in partnership with the Michigan Department of Natural Resources.
 MDHA is a non-profit organization dedicated to waterfowl and wetland conservation.
 Proceeds from stamp sales will be used to fund MDHA projects, with 10 percent used to match DNR funding for purchasing wetlands.

-The 2015 Michigan Duck Stamp features a striking pair of common goldeneye in flight, painted by Guy Crittenden.
-Also featured on the stamp is the Eagle Harbor Lighthouse which is located on Lake Superior in the Upper Peninsula of Michigan.
+The 2017 Michigan Duck Stamp features a beautiful pair of northern shovelers, painted by Guy Crittenden.
 Crittenden is a wildlife artist from Richmond, Virginia.
-He has won the Virginia Duck Stamp Competition four times since 2005.
-He has won the Connecticut Duck Stamp and the Michigan Duck Stamp competitions in 2014, and has placed as high as fifth in the prestigious Federal Duck Stamp Contest.
+He has won the Virginia Duck Stamp Competition six times since 2005.
+He has won the Michigan Duck Stamp competitions in 2014 and 2015, and has placed as high as third in the prestigious Federal Duck Stamp Contest.

 Purchase of these collector-edition stamps is voluntary and does not replace the state waterfowl hunting license.
 MDHA will mail waterfowl hunters a free copy of the stamp (subject to availability) if they send a self-addressed, stamped envelope with a copy of their Michigan waterfowl hunting license to: Michigan Duck Hunters Association, Waterfowl Stamp Program, P.O.
-Box 20, Midland, MI 48640.
+Box 186, Kawkawlin, MI 48631.